drewmccormack/Forked/README.md

 By conforming to the `Mergeable` protocol, `AccumulatingInt` has total control over how it is merged.

 The `Mergeable` protocol requires the func `merged(withSubordinate:commonAncestor:)`.
-The `subordinate` is a conflicting value from another fork, and `commonAncestor` is the value at the point that the two branches diverged.
+The `subordinate` is a conflicting value from another fork, and `commonAncestor` is the value at the point that the two forks diverged.

 The merge algorithm of `AccumulatingInt` determines what has changed on each fork since the common ancestor was created, and tallies these changes up to produce a new value.

-If we were to use an `AccumulatingInt` in the original example, instead of an `Int`, the result would be `3`, because the `uiFork` incremented by `1`, and the `.main` fork incremented by `2`, giving a total of `3`.
+If we were to use an `AccumulatingInt` in the original example, instead of an `Int`, the result would be `3`, because the `uiFork` incremented by `1`, and the `main` fork incremented by `2`, giving a total of `3`.

 ### Merging Algorithms